 Unlike universal screeners, diagnostic assessments aim to take a more complete look at where students are currently performing within a subject area.
 This means they are typically longer and target a deeper set of skills than those seen in universal screening.
 They also often require one-on-one administration.

 The goal is to find the strengths and gaps in the student's knowledge and skills.
 This helps target interventions to accelerate student progress.
 When available, diagnostic assessment data should always be taken from reliable and valid measures.
-It should also be examined in conjunction with other data sources (such as classroom work or teacher observational data).
+You should examine these in conjunction with other data sources (such as classroom work or teacher observational data).

 A diagnostic assessment is like a health checkup.